Lower Leon Creek: Evaluating Water Quality to Protect Aquatic Life

 Leon Creek runs from its headwaters in northern Bexar County to its confluence with the Medina River.
 The creek generally flows south and enters the main portion of Kelly Air Force Base from the northwest, near the intersection of Billy Mitchell Road and Westover Road.
 Its watershed includes highly urbanized residential areas and the Kelly and Lackland air force bases.

-In 2006, TCEQ assessment indicated that low dissolved oxygen concentrations in the creek are not optimal.
+In 2006, TCEQ assessment indicated that low dissolved oxygen concentrations in the creek were not optimal.
 Oxygen gas, which dissolves in water, is essential for the survival of aquatic life.
 While the amount of dissolved oxygen in water fluctuates naturally, various human activities can cause chronically low levels of dissolved oxygen.

 Please send an e-mail to firstname.lastname@example.org, and mention the Lower Leon Creek aquatic life project in the subject line.
 Or call us at 512-239-6682.